 Letters to the Editor:

-The Journal accepts Letters to the Editor that raises some issues related to recently published articles (last 6 months) in the Journal of Contemporary Dental Practice.
+The Journal accepts Letters to the Editor that raises some issues related to recently published articles (last 6 months) in Journal of Medical Academics.
 The letters should not exceed (1000 words) of text and 4 references.
 While not all “Letters to the Editor” will be published, those that are judged worthwhile will be forwarded to the authors of the articles in question or to selected experts in order to provide the opportunity for a response.
 Whenever possible, they will be published with the reply of the author of the published article.

 The manuscript must have separate documents for: